KenKundert/psf_utils/README.rst

     # display a graph containing signals that start with R1:
     > plot-psf R1:*

-    # display the thermal noise of R1, and then the total noise minue the flicker noise
+    # display the thermal noise of R1, and then the total noise minus the flicker noise
     > plot-psf R1:thermal R1:total-R1:flicker

     # display a graph containing only out